Natural Resources: Master of Environmental Law and Policy/Master of Science in Natural Resources (MELP/MSNR)

 Requirements for Advancement to Candidacy for the Degree of Master of Science at the University of Vermont

 Successful completion of any required courses, and at least 15 graded graduate credits earned at UVM in compilation of the graduate GPA.
 A GPA of 3.00 or greater is also required.
-After successfully completing both your Thesis/Project Proposal and Written/Oral Comprehensive Examination, you will be advanced to candidacy for the M.S.
+After successfully completing both the Thesis/Project Proposal and Written/Oral Comprehensive Examination, students will be advanced to candidacy for the M.S.